Robotawi/RoboTAI_AMD_Robotics_Hackathon_2025/README.md

 - Resolution: `640 x 480` at `30 fps` for all three cameras.
 - Requires a **dataset name argument**, which becomes the final Hugging Face dataset repo name `${HF_USER}/${DATASET_NAME}`.
-- Uses [Todo: decide] episodes with short episode and reset times, designed for efficient data collection.
+- Uses 8 episodes with short episode and reset times, designed for efficient data collection.
+- Collect 8 sets of episodes, adding up to a total 64 episodes in the training data.

 Script content: